brownplt/B2T2/Errors.md

 ### Task

-The programmer was asked to compute the proportion of participants that consumed brown jelly beans and got acne.
+The programmer was asked to compute how many participants consumed brown jelly beans and got acne, and how many did not.

 ### A Buggy Program